kenilGamer/Movies-app/README.md

-Here’s a README template you can use for your GitHub repository:

----

 # Movies App 🎬

 A React-based movies app that brings real-time movie data directly to users.
 This project explores API integration, dynamic UI updates, and aims to provide an engaging and user-friendly movie browsing experience.